 Here are my top tips to network effectively when you are on a career break or on maternity leave.

 - Polish your LinkedIn profile and make sure it’s up-to-date.
 Not on LinkedIn?
-You’ll want to know about my free 10 Day LinkedIn Challenge.
+You’ll want to know about my free 5 Day Sprints.

 - Join the relevant industry groups on LinkedIn.
 Comment on discussions, ask interesting questions that give others an opportunity to demonstrate their knowledge, get involved, share posts, comment on posts, post useful articles that you’ve seen.

 - If you know you’re not planning to go back to work for a couple of years, you only need a few minutes, no more than 15-20 minutes a week, to network online.
 If you’re planning to start job hunting in 3 to 6 months, take 10-15 minutes every day.

 - Is there a Facebook group for your industry or your role?
 Or a group for mums in your area.
 If you plan to start a business, there are some fabulously supportive groups on Facebook.
-One I particularly like is Ruby McGuire’s Rock Your Fabulous Biz (though not specifically aimed at mums).
 Going back to a career?
-Then check out my City Conversations group.
+Then check out my Career Conversations community.
 Follow the discussions and reply to posts where appropriate.
 Be helpful, be friendly.
 People will remember you for that.

 - If you are on maternity leave, make the most of your KIT days to network within your company.
 If you’re taking a KIT day, can you use that time to network over a lunch or drinks after work too?

 - Don’t wait until you NEED to network – by then it’s too late.